Certificate in Wound Debridement (Level 7)

 - The study programme was co-designed by international Wound Care expert and educator, Wendy White.

-- Practical workshops with a significant focus on developing clinical skills.
+- Practical practicum with a significant focus on developing clinical skills.

 - Work-based learning ensures opportunities to safely practise clinical skills.